 Celebrating nine years of City Year Milwaukee alumni

-City Year Milwaukee is celebrating our 10th anniversary, and we’re highlighting the 800 alumni who chose to support the students in Milwaukee over the course of the past nine years.
-After completing their year of service, so many alumni continue to empower young people and become powerful leaders in our community, becoming social workers, teachers, aspiring doctors, and more, all while continuing to believe in the power of young people.
-Read on to learn some of the ways City Year Milwaukee alumni continue to make an impact in Milwaukee.
+City Year Milwaukee is celebrating our 10th anniversary, and we’re highlighting the 800 alums who chose to support the students in Milwaukee over the course of the past nine years.
+After completing their year of service, so many alums continue to empower young people and become powerful leaders in our community, becoming social workers, teachers, aspiring doctors and more, all while continuing to believe in the power of young people.
+Read on to learn some of the ways City Year Milwaukee alums continue to make an impact in Milwaukee.

 Emily has served as a school social worker in Milwaukee Public Schools for four years.
 She loves the opportunity she has been given to invest in Milwaukee’s youth and learn from their resilience.
 In her spare time, Emily enjoys cheering on the Bucks, reading and exploring the city on her bicycle.